curv3d/curv/docs/shapes/Colour.rst

 This representation (called linear RGB) is a low-level representation that is useful internally, for mixing colours and performing computations within the 3D lighting model, but it is not user friendly.
-You don't want to construct linear R,G,B values by hand, you want to use high level interfaces to construct colour values for you.
+You don't want to construct linear R,G,B triples by hand, you want to use high level interfaces to construct colour values for you.

 Colour Names